chroma-sdk/Colore/README.md

 You can also search for it in Visual Studio by right clicking your project and choosing "Manage NuGet Packages..." and install it the GUI way.

+### Pre-releases

+New release candidate versions will be uploaded to NuGet and marked as pre-releases there.

+You can also find pre-release versions for [Colore][gpr-colore] and any additional extensions in [the GitHub package registry][gpr].
+The GitHub package registry will be the place where you'll always find the most bleeding edge packages.

 ### Extensions

 The [WPF][colore-wpf] and [WinForms][colore-winforms] extension packages for Colore are not yet available for the new Colore version, but will be on NuGet soon, so stay tuned!